Autodesk-Forge/Data_Exchange_Samples/4.IdentifyVersionDifference/README.md

 - `autodesk.design:assets.instance-1.0.0`,
 - `autodesk.design:assets.design-1.0.0`.

-You can ignore these assets of type for now:
+You can ignore changes in these assets of type for now:

 - `autodesk.design:assets.binary-1.0.0`,
 - `autodesk.design:assets.renderstyle-1.0.0`,